BrianOBryan/Project-2/README.md

 Every programming homework must be checked against this list before submission.

 Comments
- File header comment
++File header comment
- Function header comments
++Function header comments

 Use of spaces
- Between operators and between "paragraphs"
- Separating comment lines with a blank line
++Between operators and between "paragraphs" +Separating comment lines with a blank line

 Indentation
- Functions and loops
++Functions and loops

 Naming convention
- No single letter variables except as loop variables  Function names and arguments must be self-explanatory
++No single letter variables except as loop variables +Function names and arguments must be self-explanatory

 Other
-  Unless part of the requirement, functions must not have any input or output statements  Single return statement in functions
++Unless part of the requirement, functions must not have any input or output statements +Single return statement in functions
- No global variables
++No global variables